FerMod/EventDispatcher/README.md

 * [FerMod](https://github.com/FerMod) **(Ferran Tudela)** - *Initial work*

-See also the list of [contributors](https://github.com/your/project/contributors) who participated in this project.
+See also the list of [contributors](https://github.com/FerMod/EventDispatcher/contributors) who participated in this project.

 ## License

-This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

-## Acknowledgments
+## Changelog

-*
+To know more about the changes between versions, you can go to the [CHANGELOG](CHANGELOG.md) file.

 The general project structure tree is the following: